Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 Breadcrumbing is when someone pays you little attention to keep you interested without meaning to.
 They might text or praise you once in a while, but they don’t get too involved.

-What is “love bombing” as a toxic relationship language, and is it harmful?
+What is “love bombing” as a toxic relationship term, and is it harmful?

 To gain control, love bombing involves giving someone excessive amounts of love or gifts.
 It can be flattering at first, but it often leads to manipulation and mental dependence.